 As a baker of pies (and the occasional accidental demon baby pie), I get it – bags of flour come in paper bags that constantly shed flour with every movement, and are not even remotely sealed against air or vermin.
 You definitely should transfer your flour to something airtight once you get it home from the supermarket, for no other reason than to reduce the decline in quality as it oxitizes over time.
 They even make containers to fit standard size flour and sugar bags.

-Nonetheless, it has not gone unnoticed that flour (and sugar) bags suck.
+Nonetheless, it has not gone unnoticed that by modern expectations, flour (and sugar) bags suck.

 “here’s your flour in the worst possible container. fuck you.”

 Hi, my name’s David, and I’m a marketer.
 I wrote my Master’s of Science in Marketing thesis on just this.

 There’s a reason why some bread and most chips come in crinkly packaging.
 The sound enhances our perception of crunch.
 The talk I link to below has many more examples.
 Similarly, a product we associate with soft should is likely to sell a little better if it comes in soft packaging.
 Put competitors next to each other and put one in cardboard and it won’t sell as well.
 It’s worth noting some people are more tactile than others.
 We actually measure this on a “need for touch” scale.

 Shoppers don’t have time to find the right product.
 By clustering not just in location on the shelf, but in packaging and design style, conforming to established norms means a customer can spend seconds scanning the shelf and picking the product they want and move on.
 The best example of this is a laundry detergent bottle.
 Yes, you can buck category packaging and design trends (like Pringles), but unless you pair it with an expensive promotional campaign (like Pringles) your sales will plummet.
 Flour was sold in paper bags a century ago, and may very well a century from now.